 So then; a translator's decision whether to capitalize either of the two theόs in John 1:1 or not to capitalize them, is entirely arbitrary rather than dictated by a strict rule of Greek grammar.
 Of course the Society prefers that the Word be a lower case god because it's agreeable with their version of Christ's divinity; whereas regular Christians prefer the Word to be an upper case god because it's agreeable with their version of Christ's divinity.

 ● John 20:28 . .
 Thomas said to him: "My Lord and my God!"

-God and/or gods, is from the Greek word theós (theh'-os).
+God is from the Greek word theós (theh'-os).

-Many moons ago; I asked some Watchtower Society missionaries to explain to me why their Bible translated theós in upper case in Thomas' statement seeing as how in Watchtower theology; only Jehovah should be referred to as a god spelled with an upper case G. Well; they were too inexperienced to explain and my question left them stumped.
+Many moons ago; I asked some Watchtower Society missionaries to explain to me why the Watchtower Society translated theós in upper case seeing as how in their theology; only Jehovah should be referred to as a god spelled with an upper case G. Well; they were too inexperienced to explain and my question left them stumped.

 The fact of the matter is: in John 20:28, theós is modified by the Greek definite article "ho".
-So by the Society's own rules; its translators had to use upper case because it is their practice that whenever theós is modified by the Greek definite article, then the upper case is required.
+So by the Society's own rules; its translators had to use upper case because it's normally their practice that whenever theós is modified by the Greek definite article, then the upper case is required.

 ● Ex 20:1-3 . .
 And God proceeded to speak all these words, saying: I am Jehovah your God, who have brought you out of the land of Egypt, out of the house of slaves.
 You must not have any other gods against my face.